Four ways to keep community cats safe this winter

 2. Ensure access to food and water

 Water sources and wet food can easily freeze over in winter.
 When you put out water for cats, check it twice daily to make sure it stays ice-free.
 Choose dry kibble and ceramic or plastic dishes.
-The dishes should be placed near but not inside shelters in case they get spilled.
-Damp bedding just makes it colder for cats.
+The dishes should be placed near, but not inside shelters, in case they get spilled.
+Damp bedding makes it colder for cats, so replace wet materials inside the shelter with dry as often as possible.

 Always remember to remove the food once cats are done eating to prevent attracting wildlife.